kallebysantos/tailwind-dotnet/README.md

 | TailwindOutputCssFile | {Project Folder}/wwwroot/app.css |
 | TailwindConfigFile | {Project Folder}/tailwind.config.js |

-> These variables shoud be placed in your `.csproj` file.
+> These variables can be overwritten from your `.csproj` file.